awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  You can modify the parallel query parameter by using the [ModifyDBClusterParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBClusterParameterGroup.html) or [ModifyDBParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBParameterGroup.html) API operation or the AWS Management Console\.

 **Note**
- When parallel query is enabled, Aurora MySQL determines whether to use it at runtime for each query\.
+ When parallel query is turned on, Aurora MySQL determines whether to use it at runtime for each query\.
 In the case of joins, unions, subqueries, and so on, Aurora MySQL determines whether to use parallel query at runtime for each query block\.
 For details, see [Verifying which statements use parallel query](#aurora-mysql-parallel-query-verifying) and [How parallel query works with SQL constructs](#aurora-mysql-parallel-query-sql)\.

-### Enabling hash join for parallel query clusters<a name="aurora-mysql-parallel-query-enabling-hash-join"></a>
+### Turning on hash join for parallel query clusters<a name="aurora-mysql-parallel-query-enabling-hash-join"></a>

  Parallel query is typically used for the kinds of resource\-intensive queries that benefit from the hash join optimization\.
-Thus, it's helpful to ensure that hash joins are enabled for clusters where you plan to use parallel query\.
+Thus, it's helpful to ensure that hash joins are turned on for clusters where you plan to use parallel query\.
++  In Aurora MySQL version 3, the hash join optimization is turned on by default\.
+You can turn it on and off by using the `block_nested_loop` flag of the `optimizer_switch` configuration setting\.
+The `aurora_disable_hash_join` option isn't used\.
++  In Aurora MySQL 1\.23 or 2\.09 and higher minor versions, the parallel query and hash join settings are both turned off by default\.
+When you turn on parallel query for such a cluster, turn on hash joins also\.
+The simplest way to do so is to set the cluster configuration parameter `aurora_disable_hash_join=OFF`\.
-+  For Aurora MySQL 5\.6\-compatible clusters before version 1\.23, hash joins are always available in parallel query\-enabled clusters\.
++  For Aurora MySQL 5\.6\-compatible clusters before version 1\.23, hash joins are always available in parallel query clusters\.
 In this case, you don't need to take any action for the hash join feature\.
-If you upgrade such clusters in the future, you do need to enable hash joins at that time\.
+If you upgrade such clusters to a higher release of version 1 or version 2, you do need to turn on hash joins at that time\.

-+  In Aurora MySQL 1\.23 or 2\.09 and higher, the parallel query and hash join settings are both turned off by default\.
-When you enable parallel query for such a cluster, enable hash joins also\.
-The simplest way to do so is to set the cluster configuration parameter `aurora_disable_hash_join=OFF`\.
-For information about how to enable hash joins and use them effectively, see [Optimizing large Aurora MySQL join queries with hash joins](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
+ For information about how to use hash joins effectively, see [Optimizing large Aurora MySQL join queries with hash joins](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.

-### Enabling and disabling parallel query using the console<a name="aurora-mysql-parallel-query-enabling-console"></a>
+### Turning on and turning off parallel query using the console<a name="aurora-mysql-parallel-query-enabling-console"></a>

- You can enable or disable parallel query at the DB instance level or the DB cluster level by working with parameter groups\.
+ You can turn on or turn off parallel query at the DB instance level or the DB cluster level by working with parameter groups\.

-**To enable or disable parallel query for a DB cluster with the AWS Management Console**
+**To turn on or turn off parallel query for a DB cluster with the AWS Management Console**

 1. Create a custom parameter group, as described in [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.

-1. For Aurora MySQL 1\.23 and 2\.09 or higher: Update **aurora\_parallel\_query** to **1** \(enabled\) or **0** \(disabled\)\.
-On clusters where the parallel query feature is available, **aurora\_parallel\_query** is disabled by default\.
+1. For Aurora MySQL 1\.23 and 2\.09 or higher: Update **aurora\_parallel\_query** to **1** \(turned on\) or **0** \(turned off\)\.
+For clusters where the parallel query feature is available, **aurora\_parallel\_query** is turned off by default\.

-    For Aurora MySQL before 1\.23: Update **aurora\_pq** to **1** \(enabled\) or **0** \(disabled\)\.
-On clusters where the parallel query feature is available, **aurora\_pq** is enabled by default\.
+    For Aurora MySQL before 1\.23: Update **aurora\_pq** to **1** \(turned on\) or **0** \(turned off\)\.
+For clusters where the parallel query feature is available, **aurora\_pq** is turned on by default\.

 1. If you use a custom cluster parameter group, attach it to the Aurora DB cluster where you plan to use the parallel query feature\.
 If you use a custom DVB parameter group, attach it to one or more DB instances in the cluster\.
 We recommend using a cluster parameter group\.
 Doing so makes sure that all DB instances in the cluster have the same settings for parallel query and associated features such as hash join\.

-### Enabling and disabling parallel query using the CLI<a name="aurora-mysql-parallel-query-enabling-cli"></a>
+### Turning on and turning off parallel query using the CLI<a name="aurora-mysql-parallel-query-enabling-cli"></a>

  You can modify the parallel query parameter by using the `modify-db-cluster-parameter-group` or `modify-db-parameter-group` command\.
 Choose the appropriate command depending on whether you specify the value of `aurora_parallel_query` through a DB cluster parameter group or a DB parameter group\.

-**To enable or disable parallel query for a DB cluster with the CLI**
+**To turn on or turn off parallel query for a DB cluster with the CLI**
 +  Modify the parallel query parameter by using the `modify-db-cluster-parameter-group` command\.
 Use a command such as the following\.
 Substitute the appropriate name for your own custom parameter group\.
 Substitute either `ON` or `OFF` for the `ParameterValue` portion of the `--parameters` option\.

   ```